phdcsseiden/phdcsseiden.github.io/_pages/about.md

 DELF B2: Diplôme d'études en langue française (Diploma in French Language Studies), a degree of French-language abilities for non-native speakers of French administered by France Education International (France Éducation International or FEI) for France's Ministry of Education, among them.

-## Military Training

-As a Civilian, Alain was fortunate to receive Executive training in Colorado Springs, Colorado, United States.

 ## Past Projects
 He oversaw business operations for himself and his partners in North America and collaborated on innovation projects with companies, including Verizon, AT&T, and the Cortec Group.